kronpano/PanoPuzzle/README.md

 ### Creating and changing the configuration file

 --- Still working on it
+The example configuration files like <a href="include/PanoPuzzle_config_1.js">PanoPuzzle_config_1.js</a> have a comment section at the start and a descriptiopn of all the grid patterns at the end but a better explanation will follow soon.

 ## live examples
 ### - over on panopuzzle.created-by.me